OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

 ## Overview

-This script processes tiled Lidar point clouds to generate high-resolution raster products essential for forest structure monitoring and ecosystem change analysis.
-It is part of the **OpenForest4D** pipeline, which supports repeatable forest metrics generation across timepoints.
+This script processes tiled lidar point cloud datasets to generate high-resolution raster products used for forest structure monitoring and ecosystem change analysis.
+This is part of the **OpenForest4D** pipeline, which supports repeatable forest metrics calculated from multi-temporal lidar data.
 The script is built with `lidR`, `terra`, `sf`, and `future`, and is highly customizable and parallelized.

 ---

 ## What Metrics Are Generated and Why

-Each of the following geospatial products is derived from airborne Lidar and provides a different structural insight:
+Each of the following geospatial products is derived from airborne lidar data and provides insight into the structure of the forest canopy and bare-earth:

 ### 1. **Digital Surface Model (DSM)**

 The DSM represents the elevation of the highest surface hit by the laser, including canopy tops, buildings, and other features.
-It is critical for understanding forest canopy architecture and is generated using TIN-based interpolation over first returns.
+This product is important for understanding forest canopy architecture and is generated using TIN-based interpolation of the first lidar returns.

 ### 2. **Digital Terrain Model (DTM)**

 The DTM reflects the bare earth elevation by interpolating ground-classified returns.
-It is necessary for slope, elevation, and hydrological analysis, and serves as a reference for normalization.
+This can be used to calculate topographic slope, to conducted hydrological analysis, and to normalize heights.

 ### 3. **Canopy Height Model (CHM)**

-The CHM is obtained by subtracting the DTM from the DSM.
-It represents the vertical structure of vegetation and is used to assess canopy density, growth, biomass, and forest disturbances.
+The CHM is can be calculated in different ways and generally reflects in the difference between the DSM and DTM.
+The CHM represents the vertical structure of vegetation and is used to assess canopy density, growth, biomass, and forest disturbances.

 ### 4. **Rumple Index**